 This mini-book can be personalized by writing children’s name on the cover.
 You can also supplement this Cinco de Mayo lesson with books, crafts, and coloring.

-Because music is an important part of the Mexican culture, you can also listen to a Mariachi band at your local Hispanic community.
+Because music is an important part of the Mexican culture, you can listen to a Mariachi band at your local Hispanic community.
 The celebration of Cinco de Mayo doesn’t have to stop there.

 You can also teach children about it by attending local events or going to your local library.
 Many museums or communities could also hold a special event for Cinco de Mayo.